UrszulaCzerwinska/DeconICA/docs/DeconICA_introduction.md

 ### *in vitro* mixtures of immune cells

-In this demo we use data published in ([@Becht2016])[https://www.ncbi.nlm.nih.gov/geo/query/acc.cgi?acc=GSE64385] `GSE54385`that you  can dowload yourself directly from GEO using follwoing lines of code.
+In this demo we use data published in ([@Becht2016])[https://www.ncbi.nlm.nih.gov/geo/query/acc.cgi?acc=GSE64385] `GSE54385`that you can download yourself directly from GEO using following lines of code.

 ```r
 library(Biobase)